 This says a lot.
 The Pharisees were caught up in the letter of the Law and instead ignored why the Law was put there in the first place.
-They wanted to be appear holy and squeaky clean and righteous on the outside, but they weren’t concerned about the inside.
+They wanted to appear holy and squeaky clean and righteous on the outside, but they weren’t concerned about the inside.
 They cared little about cleaning up their hearts and minds.
-Rules, regulations, rituals and ceremonies were adhered to, but they forgot to have humility and love, and thought their actions could win favor with God.
+Rules, regulations, rituals, and ceremonies were adhered to, but they forgot to have humility and love and thought their actions could win favor with God.

 In summary, this is legalism.

 And it’s easy to get sucked into having a legalistic attitude about all sorts of religious things.
 Why?
 Because the act of legalism is actually a breeze compared to the calling that Jesus places on our lives.
 It calls for relatively low-maintenance actions in our lives, such as showing up at church every Sunday, going through the ceremonial motions, peppering your prayers with lofty, religious-sounding words like “thee” and “thou art,” and outwardly snubbing your nose at the sinful actions of others.